-- Must have attained high school diploma or GED by May 31 of application year.
+- Must have attained high school diploma or GED by June 30 of application year.

-Scholarships administered on behalf of our partners have additional eligibility requirements which are detailed in the description of each award.
+- Scholarships administered on behalf of our partners have additional eligibility requirements which are detailed in the description of each award.

-All applicants must be Koniag, Incorporated shareholders or registered descendants.
-Descendants must have an approved shareholder descendant database application submitted and approved by Koniag, Incorporated’s Shareholder Records Manager prior to any disbursement of award.
+All applicants must be Koniag Shareholders or registered Descendants.
+Descendants must have an approved shareholder descendant database application submitted and approved by Koniag’s Shareholder Records Manager prior to any disbursement of award.
 Please see form for details.